kubeflow/xgboost-operator/config/samples/xgboost-dist/README.md

-### Distributed xgboost train and predicion
+### Distributed XGBoost Job train and prediction

-This folder containers Dockerfile and distributed XGBoost training and prediction.We use the [Iris Data Set](https://archive.ics.uci.edu/ml/datasets/iris) to demonstrate.
+This folder containers related files for distributed XGBoost training and prediction.
+In this demo,
-You can extend provided data reader to read data from distributed data storage like HDFS, HBase or Hive etc.
+[Iris Data Set](https://archive.ics.uci.edu/ml/datasets/iris) is a well known multi-class classification dataset.
-Note, we use [OSS](https://www.alibabacloud.com/product/oss) to store the trained model, thus, you need to specifiy the OSS parameter in the yaml file.
+Thus, in this demo, distributed XGBoost job is able to do multi-class classification problem.
+Meanwhile, User can extend provided data reader to read data from distributed data storage like HDFS, HBase or Hive etc.

 **Build image**